 Data synchronization optimizations

-- If you want to display Axify data in Sprint mode, ensure your source board is of the scrum type.
-This parameter will also be used in the Technical Axis to show indicators related to code reviews according to your sprints.
+- If you want to display Axify data in Sprint mode, ensure your source board is of the scrum type (or that your board contains iterations, if there is no "scrum" option available).

 - It is possible to follow a single project in two different ways.
 For example, you could link an Axify project to a kanban board for high-level monitoring.
 In contrast, you could connect another project to a scrum board for more detailed monitoring of specific metrics.